medialab/minet/docs/cli.md

 Retrieve followers of given user.

 positional arguments:
-  column                                     Name of the column containing the Twitter account screen names. file                                       CSV file containing the inquired Twitter users.
+  column                                     Name of the column containing the Twitter account screen names or ids. file                                       CSV file containing the inquired Twitter users.

 optional arguments: